You are currently viewing Phajo Drugom Zhigpo in Bhutan: The Sacred Sites Associated with Phajo Drugom Zhigpo and his Descendants

 The Birth of Four Miraculous Sons from Dakini Sonam Paldron

 One day, while he was at the Dechen Drak in Wangdue Phodrang, he saw the face of the Mandala of Eight Commands and obtained supernatural powers, both the highest and the ordinary.
-At that time, a string of his rosary broke, and the beads scattered in ten directions.
+At that time, his rosary’s string broke and the beads scattered in ten directions.
 While thinking about what it could signify, an immaterial voice from the above spoke:

 “Do not be worried, it is a sign that your teaching will spread all over the Southern Direction.
 Go back to the place where the prophecy was spoken.
 Meditate there and protect the living beings by way of your heroic yogic discipline and eliminate the enemies of the Dharma through your magical powers!”

 Going back, Phajo finally arrived at his place Dodedra.
 Later Khandro Sonam Paldron gave birth to seven sons.
-One day, Phajo took all seven sons to a bridge, and invoking the deities to decide which of his sons were demons and which would preserve his lineage, he threw all of them into the river.
+Taking his seven boys to a bridge one day, Phajo tossed them all into the river, calling upon the deities to determine which of his sons were demons and which would protect his family.
 Three sons drowned and four remained unharmed.
 The four sons were Garten, Nima, Wangchuk and Lama.

 The Victory over the Lama Lhakpas